 This 12 month old girl has a tumor made of blood vessels

 called a hemangioma.
-Prompt treatment is necessary to prevent
+Prompt treatment is necessary

-amblyopia or loss of vision.
+to prevent amblyopia or loss of vision.

 This 4 year old boy has a dermoid cyst next to his left eye.

-These need to be removed quickly so that there is no risk of rupture
+These need to be removed quickly so that there is no risk of

-procedure so that a scar is not obvious.
+crease procedure so that a scar is not obvious.